Dame121/NexNote-AI-Assistant/README.md

 **Built with ❤️ using Flask, Ollama, and Pinecone**

-*Developed by Damewan Bareh as part of an AI/ML engineering demonstration project*
+*Developed by Damewan Bareh as part of the Diligent Internship Assignment*